Robert W. Jackson: The USS Kitty Hawk incident

 A 3 1/2-month Navy investigation of incidents on board the aircraft carrier Kitty Hawk produced a 12-inch-thick report, where the Navy concluded that "$10-million inventory was missing because of accounting errors and computer problems."
 Nevertheless, the Navy report stated that there was no evidence of "fraud, waste or mismanagement."
 According to People magazine, in July 1985, the Navy announced that it could not account for about $14 million worth of Kitty Hawk supplies.

 In the end, a Federal investigation revealed the truth about what happened on the USS Kitty Hawk.
 After Petty Officer Jackson presented 2,000 pages of documents, the FBI arrested seven people involved in the scheme to smuggle Navy F-14 fighter parts and Phoenix missiles to Iran.

 Following the incident, Petty Officer Jackson quit the Navy in September 1985.
 On October 1, 1985, he testified before the US Congress with Congressman Jim Bates.
 Bates presented his findings to a Congressional Subcommittee.
 He reported that $10 million parts were missing from the USS Kitty Hawk and that another $10 million could not be accounted for, in a total of $20 million.
 On that occasion, Bates raised the suspicion that an espionage ring was using the USS Kitty Hawk to dispatch F-14 parts to Iran and called it a spy scandal.
 Bates also stated that the Naval Investigative Service seemed to be doing more covering up than uncovering the problem.

 In the 1980s, the F-14 aircraft served as the U.S. Navy's primary maritime air superiority fighter.
-Curiously enough, F-14s were also used as land-based interceptors by the Islamic Republic of Iran Air Force during the Iran–Iraq War, where they saw combat against Iraqi warplanes.
+F-14s were also used as land-based interceptors by the Islamic Republic of Iran Air Force during the Iran–Iraq War, where they saw combat against Iraqi warplanes.
 Iranian F-14s reportedly shot down at least 160 Iraqi aircraft during the war, while only 12 to 16 Tomcats were lost.
 Considering that the US was supposed to be allied with Iraq – and having in mind that it was against the US foreign policy to sell any weapons to Iran at that time – Bates' accusations were pretty serious.